Understanding the Working Principle of Laser Displacement Sensors

 1. Basic principles

-A laser displacement sensor is a device that accurately measures the position, displacement, and other changes of an object without physical contact.
-It is widely used to detect displacement, thickness, vibration, distance, diameter, and other geometric properties of objects.
+A laser displacement sensor is a non-contact device that precisely measures the position, displacement, and other dimensional changes of an object.
+It is widely employed in industrial applications to detect displacement, thickness, vibration, distance, diameter, and various geometric properties of materials and components.

-The following is a brief introduction to these two measurement methods of the laser displacement sensor principle.
+The following is a concise overview of these two measurement methods:

 Laser Displacement Sensor